jmrphy/media_civil_war/media_civil_war.md

 smoothing spline [@Fox:2002us; @Wood:2000jb] and $CONTROLS_{it}$ is the
 vector of control variables used in Warren's original models.
-The number of smoothing splines is determined by generalized cross validation as part of the estimation procedure.[^8]
+The number of smoothing splines is determined by generalized cross validation as part of the estimation procedure.[^9]

 Figure 3 plots the value of the smooth terms for each level of the logarithm of MDI, i.e. the estimated effect of the logarithm of MDI on the probability of civil war onset across its range.
-The result is consistent with the war-before-peace hypothesis: MDI is positively associated with civil war onset up to a threshold, the estimated effect slightly increasing up to that threshold, before changing direction and decreasing monotonically.
+The result is consistent with Hypothesis 1: MDI is positively associated with civil war onset up to a threshold, the estimated effect slightly increasing up to that threshold, before changing direction and decreasing monotonically.
 To determine whether the non-linear fit is superior to the linear fit, a simple analysis of variance (ANOVA) can be used to contrast the deviance of each model.
 Table 3 displays the results, which suggest that the non-linear fit reduces the deviance by 17.9 and is statistically significant.

 ![The Non-Linear Effect of MDI on Civil War Across Levels of MDI](./media_civil_war_files/figure-markdown/nonlinear-plot.pdf)